-And his mercy is on them that fear him : throughout all generations.
+And his mercy is on them that fear him: throughout all generations.

-He hath shewed strength with his arm : he hath scattered the proud in the imagination of their hearts.
+He hath shewed strength with his arm: he hath scattered the proud in the imagination of their hearts.

-He hath put down the mighty from their seat : and hath exalted the humble and meek.
+He hath put down the mighty from their seat: and hath exalted the humble and meek.
+He hath filled the hungry with good things:

-He hath filled the hungry with good things : and the rich he hath sent empty away.
-Book your edd
+and the rich he hath sent empty away.

-He remembering his mercy hath holpen his servant Israel : as he promised to our forefathers, Abraham and his seed, for ever.
+He remembering his mercy hath holpen his servant Israel: as he promised to our forefathers, Abraham and his seed for ever.

-Glory be to the Father, and to the Son : and to the Holy Ghost; A as service of the
+Glory be to the Father, and to the Son :